Ties, Tails and Spectra: On Rank-Based Dependency Measures in High Dimensions: Eigenvalue distributions of several dependency measures

+converges weakly in probability to $\tfrac{2}{3} \eta + \tfrac{1}{3}$.
+Moreover, if the prefactor $\frac{12}{n^3}$ in the definition of $D_{ii}$ were replaced by $\frac{12}{n(n^2-1)}$, the $o(1)$ term would disappear.
+Asymptotically this does not make any difference and all statements of Theorem~\ref{thm:kendall} would remain valid. } \end{remark}

 In the following remark, we comment on the role of the scaling matrix $\bfD$.
-Figure~\ref{fig:kendall_scl} and Figure~\ref{fig:kendall_mp} show the effect of the correct normalization of $\offdiag(\boldsymbol\tau)$, using the diagonal matrix $\bfD$.
+Figure~\ref{fig:kendall_scl}, Figure~\ref{fig:kendall_mp} and Figure~\ref{fig:kendallDiscCont} show the effect of the correct normalization of $\offdiag(\boldsymbol\tau)$, using the diagonal matrix $\bfD$.

 \begin{remark} {\em The scaling based on $\bfD$ is crucial for obtaining a pivotal limiting spectral distribution in the presence of ties.
-Here, we use the term \textit{pivotal} or \textit{universal} distribution to refer to a distribution which does not depend on the initial distribution of the entries of $\bfX.$ We concentrate on the case of a data matrix $\bfX$ consisting of i.i.d.\ entries with generic element $X$ that follows a discrete distribution.
-Denote its c.d.f. and p.m.f. as $H$ and $q$, respectively, that is, for $x\in\R$, we define
+Here, we use the term \textit{pivotal} or \textit{universal} distribution to refer to a distribution which does not depend on the initial distribution of the entries of $\bfX.$ Hence, we call the asymptotic results obtained in this paper \textit{distribution-free.}

+To see this, we concentrate on the case of a data matrix $\bfX$ consisting of i.i.d.\ entries with generic element $X$ that follows a discrete distribution.
+Denote its c.d.f. and p.m.f. as $H$ and $p_X$, respectively, that is, for $x\in\R$, we define

 For convenience, we concentrate on the case $\gamma=0$.
 From the proof of Theorem \ref{thm:kendall}, it can be deduced that the LSD of $\sqrt{n/p} \, \offdiag (\boldsymbol{\tau} )$ is